Gorgias logo

 How email forwarding works

 Email forwarding automatically directs incoming messages sent to one email address to another email address.
 It’s like having a package delivered to your home and then forwarded to a different address, like your office.
+Most email providers — like Gmail, Outlook, iCloud, and others — allow you to set up email forwarding.

 For example, your customers may send support requests to 3 different email addresses: